-The 2014 Wine Bloggers Conference will take place July 11-13 in Buellton, Santa Barbara County, California.
-Up to 400 citizen wine bloggers, industry bloggers, and other wine and social media professionals will gather from throughout the world to meet, learn, and share at this, the ninth annual conference.
+The 2017 Wine Bloggers Conference will take place November 9 – 12 in Santa Rosa, Sonoma County, California.
+Citizen wine bloggers and writers, industry bloggers, and other wine and social media professionals will gather from throughout the world to meet, learn, and share at this, the ninth annual conference.
 2017 will be the tenth annual conference and interest is high.
 Please register or reserve your sponsorship today as space is limited.

 Who Should Attend

-- Citizen Bloggers or writers who write about wine or the wine industry and who wish to network with other new media; learn from experts in writing, technology, and social media; and enjoy a fantastic weekend of meals and wines from Santa Barbara County and around the world.
+- Citizen Bloggers or Writers who write about wine or the wine industry and who wish to network with other new media; learn from experts in writing, technology, and social media; and enjoy a fantastic weekend of meals and wines from Lodi and around the world.

 - Industry Bloggers who maintain a blog to support their winery or other wine-related business.